taro-28/favorite-react-architecture/README.md

-This is sample application of my favorite react architecture.
+This is sample app of my favorite react architecture.

 # Usages